lrakovich/Tract34/README.md

 # Tract34
- A census of the living and the dead, by Louis Rakovich and Zoey Quo
+ A census of the living and the dead, by Louis Rakovich and Zoey Guo